 In personal injury law, lawyers will often encounter very gruesome injuries caused by the thoughtlessness of others.
 However, not all wounds are visible.
 In the medical community, some of the most frequent complaints can be attributed to soft tissue damage.

 More and more frequently, schools and athletic programs are being held accountable after poor decisions by the coaches or other staff led to serious soft tissue injuries.
 This term may sound foreign, but chances are good that you have experienced one of the most common forms of soft tissue damage during your lifetime or, at the very least, have seen it happen to others.
-The three most common soft tissue injuries seen by Saint Petersburg hospitals are contusions, sprains, and strains.
+The three most common soft tissue injuries seen at hospitals in Florida are contusions, sprains, and strains.

 Strains, on the other hand, have no bearing on ligaments.
 These occur when muscles and tendons are stretched or torn.
 In this case, it is not the joint being taxed, but the muscle itself.
 A strain generally occurs when a muscle is taught and then suddenly is compressed with force.
 This is an injury frequently seen in track and field athletes due to the force exerted while running and jumping.